| CloserLook > John > John 18:1-40 |

 And

-no doubt, he had also heard that blow, and saw Jesus’ head snapped
+no doubt he had also heard that blow, and saw Jesus’ head snap back with the

 Yes, "One of the servants of the high